 AFS hosts and maintains the AICC website (fire.ak.blm.gov), a centralized source of information about wildland fire in Alaska for use by Agencies and the public.

-AFS maintains a web mapping application that provides information about wildland fire in Alaska.
-The application is available for use by Agencies and the public.
+AFS maintains web mapping applications that provide information about wildland fire in Alaska.
+These applications are available for use by Agencies and the public.

 AICC Wildland Fire Map Series

+AICC Dashboards

+Individual Agencies may also maintain web mapping applications housed within the National Interagency Fire Center – ArcGIS Online Organization.

-AICC DashboardsInciWeb and akfireinfo, as well as agency social media sites are also valuable online tools the Alaska interagency wildland fire community can use for their public information needs:
+InciWeb and akfireinfo, as well as agency social media sites, are also valuable online tools the Alaska interagency wildland fire community can use for their public information needs.

 InciWeb (InciWeb.nwcg.gov)

-InciWeb is best suited for complex fires that threaten villages and towns; fires that span jurisdictional boundaries; fires with political or public interest; or a group of fires within a single jurisdiction.
+InciWeb is best suited for complex fires that threaten communities; fires that span jurisdictional boundaries; fires with political or public interest; or a group of fires within a single jurisdiction.

 The Protecting Agency has the responsibility to initiate an InciWeb page.
-However, through negotiation this responsibility can be designated to the Jurisdictional Agency.
+However, through negotiation, this responsibility can be delegated to the Jurisdictional Agency.
 The initiator will ensure that other appropriate agencies have access to the page and can update it.
 It is also important for involved agencies to collaboratively develop and act upon an InciWeb information plan that addresses how the page will be updated.

 Alaska Wildland Fire Information (akfireinfo.com)

-Akfireinfo is the primary platform for wildland fire information to the public because of its ease of use and reach to Alaskan audiences.
-Each Protecting and Jurisdictional Agency is allowed access to akfireinfo.
-Akfireinfo is a Word Press tool that operates as a blog and allows the public to subscribe to email updates.
-It optionally will also automatically populate both the DOF and AFS Twitter and Facebook pages.
+The Alaska Wildland Information blog, otherwise known as akfireinfo.com, is the primary platform for wildland fire information to the public because of its ease of use and accessibility to Alaskan audiences.
+Each Protecting and Jurisdictional Agency is allowed access to akfireinfo.com.
+The site is a Word Press blog that allows the public to subscribe to email updates.
 The Alaska Fire Service is the administrator of this site.
-Both the AFS public affairs specialist and DOF public information officer can grant access to the site.
+Both the AFS public affairs specialist and DOF public information officer can grant access to the site and help set up incident-specific profiles.

 Additional agency-specific public information websites include: